UgeneGorelik/Python_Advanced/README.md

 Execrises.py:
 -------------
+Fibonacci with decorator memoization.
+Fibonacci using generator.
-fibonacci with decorator memoization fibonacci using generator metaclass that converts all instancess functions to lowercase context manager for file opening as class context manager for file opening as decorator
+Metaclass that converts all instancess functions to lowercase.
+Context manager for file opening as class.
+Context manager for file opening as decorator.